akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 - **Retell the river‑rescue** from Harold’s point of view.
 - **Invent a new medieval insult** Henry might use (e.g., “sodden worm”).
 - **Create a map** showing Stanwey, Rockingham Castle, and the Roman road.
-- **Act out the cup ritual** – discuss why Beatrice’s choice matters.
+- **Share about the cup ritual** – discuss (in small groups if possible): Why did Beatrice ask Godfrey for the drink instead of answering the king directly?
+What did that action represent?”

 ---